deepskystacker/DSS/Installers/README.txt

 Changes since the last release:

+1. When saving the project to a file-list, a default file name is suggested which is equal to the name of the current directory.

+2. Bug fix: The circles around the stars and the comet stayed even after clearing the file list.

+3. Lower the minimum detection threshold for registering from 2% to 1%.

+4. Bug fix: Crash caused by trying to de-bayer 32 bits FITS files with the method AHD.

-1. Fix to AVX support to prevent Illegal Instruction problem on earlier CPU types (e.g. Xeon X5650).
+5. Bug fix: AVX support to prevent Illegal Instruction problem on earlier CPU types (e.g. Xeon X5650).

 Welcome to DeepSkyStacker 5.1.7
 ===============================